Nanolx/NanoDroid/doc/Issues.md

 ## microG

 * Battery Drain
-  * microG fails to register applications to GCM (Google Cloud Messaging) if they were installed **before** microG, but the apps keep trying to register and that causes the battery drain, all apps installed **after** microG are properly registered, to fix the battery drain either
+  * microG fails to register applications to GCM/FCM (Cloud Messaging) if they were installed **before** microG, but the apps keep trying to register and that causes the battery drain, all apps installed **after** microG are properly registered, to fix the battery drain issue the following command as root on your device (or via adb shell):
-     * do a clean flash of your ROM (, Magisk) and NanoDroid and install your apps after microG setup
-     * uninstall and re-install all your applications (backup application data if required)
+  * `find /data/data/*/shared_prefs -name com.google.android.gms.*.xml -delete`
+      * alternatively `nutl -r`
+      * this will force un-register all your applications from GCM/FCM and they'll re-register on next start
 * microG lacks features
   * if you use AppOps, PrivacyGuard or the like you have to grant microG GmsCore **all** permissions, if you prevent some permissions, some apps or features might not work as expected or not at all.
 Note: some APIs/features are stubs in microG GmsCore, meaning they exist that apps don't complain, but they do nothing - thus blocking microG GmsCore is pretty much of no benefit.
 * You can't get past the first page of the microG login wizard on KitKat